topofocus/active-orient/README.md

     {Classname}.delete_class			 # removes the class in the database and destroys the ruby-object
  ```

 Classnames appear unchanged as Database-Classes.
 Strings and Symbols are accepted.
-Depending on the namespace choosen in 'config/config.yml' Model-Classes are allocated and linked to
-database-classes.
-For simplicity we omit any namespace ( :namespace: :object in config.yml).
-Thus the
-Model-Obects are accessible directly.
+Depending on the namespace choosen in 'config/config.yml' Model-Classes are allocated and linked to database-classes.
+For simplicity, here we omit any namespace ( :namespace: :object in config.yml).
+Thus the Model-Obects are accessible directly.

 **Naming-Convention:** The name given in the »create-class«-Statement becomes the Database-Classname.
-In Ruby-Space its Camelized, ie:  ORD.create_class :hut_ab generates a Ruby-Class »HutAb«.
+In Ruby-Space its Camelized, ie:  ORD.create_class(:hut_ab) generates a Ruby-Class »HutAb«.

 This can be customized in the "naming_convention"-class-method, which has to be defined in 'config/boot.rb'.
+The naming_convention changes the ruby-view to the classes.
+The Database-Class-Name is derived from the argument to #CreateClass, ORD.create_class('HANDS_UP') creates a database-class "HANDS_UP' and a Ruby-Class "HandsUp".

 ActiveOrient::Model's can be customized through methods defined in the model-directory.
 These methods are
 loaded automatically afert executing #CreateClass (and through the preallocation process).
+Further details in the Examples-Section.

 #### CRUD
 The CRUD-Process (create, read = query, update and remove) is performed as